Kevin-Duarte/ivline/README.md

 ### Installation
 1. Install Python 3.9 or higher (https://www.python.org/downloads/)

-   Note: Ensure "Add Python 3.9 to PATH" is checked during install
+   - Ensure "Add Python 3.9 to PATH" is checked
-2. Run command `pip install icmplib`
+   - Do a "Custom" installation and ensure "Install for All Users" is checked
-3. Download the Github package and extract the source folder to `C:\Program Files\ivline\`
+2. Download the Github package and extract the source folder to `C:\Program Files\ivline\`
+3. Open CMD with admin rights and run:
+   - `pip install icmplib`
+   - `pip install pywin32`
-4. Open CMD with Admin Rights and run command `python "C:\Program Files\ivline\source\main.py" install`
+   - `python "C:\Program Files\ivline\source\main.py" install`
 5. Open `Services.msc` and start the IV Line service

 ### Configuration